Arm Lift Arlington

 Incision length and pattern during arm lift surgery depend on the amount and location of excess skin to be removed, as well as the best judgment of your plastic surgeon.

-Incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference, and may extend from the underarm (axilla) to just above the elbow.
+Incisions are generally placed on the inside of the arm or the back of the arm, depending on the surgeon’s preference, and may extend from the underarm (axilla) to just above the elbow.
 Excess fat may be directly excised or treated with liposuction.

 Depending on your specific condition, incisions may be more limited.
 Then, underlying supportive tissue is tightened and reshaped with internal sutures.
 Finally, the skin is smoothed over the new contour of your arm.